 Denmark.
 Under Danish law, the members of the board of directors of a limited liability company are generally appointed for an individual term of one year.
 There is no limit in the number of consecutive terms the board members may serve.
-Pursuant to our articles of association, our board members are appointed by the general meeting of shareholders for a term of one year.
+Pursuant to our articles of association, our board members are appointed by the general meeting of shareholders for a term of two years and are divided into two classes.
 Election of board members is, according to our articles of association, an item that shall be included on the agenda for the annual general meeting.

-At the general meeting, shareholders are entitled at all times to suspend or dismiss a director by a simple majority vote.
+At the general meeting, shareholders are entitled at all times to dismiss a board member by a simple majority vote.